rhfogh/mxlims_data_model/README.md

 ## Prototype implementation

-There is a prototype Python implementation, generated using the mxlims/impl/generate_code.py script, and a test MXCuBE integration.
+There is a prototype Python implementation, generated using the mxlims/impl/generate_code.py script.
+There is also a test MXCuBE integration.
 See the relevant mxcubecore WIP pull requests for details.

+## Data conversion

+For getting the full benefit of the MXLIMS model and standardisation you should connect your applications and LIMS to MXLIMS using the API.
+As a preliminary measure there is an application for converting between simple spreadheet (one-line-per-experiment) formats amd MXLIMS, using a single mapping file.
+For a working implementation see mxlims/conversion/